-Significance of Conceptual Thought
+Significance of Conceptual thought

-Synonyms: Conceptualization, Mental abstraction, Cognitive reflection, Ideation
+Synonyms: Abstract thinking, Conceptualization, Theoretical thinking, Mental abstraction, Cognitive reflection, Theoretical reflection, Ideation

 The below excerpts are indicatory and do represent direct quotations or translations.
 It is your responsibility to fact check each reference.

-Buddhist concept of 'Conceptual Thought'
+Buddhist concept of 'Conceptual thought'

 From: Tattvasangraha [with commentary]